Skip to main content

 How to Apply for Financial Aid

-Medical students who wish to apply for financial aid should complete the following steps by the appropriate dates.
-Applications for financial aid must be submitted each year.
+Medical students who wish to receive financial aid must apply each year.

 Students who are not US citizens need their alien registration number (also known as USCIS#) as well as the alien registration number for their spouse and parents, if applicable.